ETCM/basic-sysadmin-test/hardware/README.md

 Q1) What is the difference between a RAID adapter and an HBA?
 -------------------------------------------------------------
+Host bus adapter (HBA) is a device performs I/O between a server and storage devices.
+It physically connects the two as well.
+A RAID adapter is essentially a RAID controller.
+It's primary purpose is to allow a computer to view multiple disk as single logical disks for purposes such as redudancy.

 Q2) Switch, Hub, Router.
 Compare and Contrast.
 ----------------------------------------------